ds54e/sv-mint/docs/development.md

 # Developer Guide

-This document targets contributors who build sv-mint from source, extend the Rust core, or publish releases.
+This document collects maintainer notes for building sv-mint from source, extending the Rust core, and publishing releases.
 For user-facing configuration details, see `docs/configuration.md`.

 ## Building From Source